stacksimplify/aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-03-UserManagement-MicroService-with-MySQLDB/README.md

 ```
 - **Problem Observation:**
   - If we deploy all manifests at a time, by the time mysql is ready our `User Management Microservice` pod will be restarting multiple times due to unavailability of Database.
-  - To avoid such situations, we can `initContainers` concept applied to our User management Microservice `Deployment manifest`.
+  - To avoid such situations, we can apply `initContainers` concept to our User management Microservice `Deployment manifest`.
   - We will see that in our next section but for now lets continue to test the application
 - **Access Application**
 ```